Skip to content

 Medications that may affect your result

-Corticosteroids (prednisone, dexamethasone) raise blood glucose and can elevate HbA1c, especially with prolonged use.
+Corticosteroids (prednisone, dexamethasone) raise blood glucose and can elevate A1c independent of underlying metabolic health.

 About this tool